Zhen-Miao/PICsnATAC/README.md

 ## Installation

-You can install the development version of PICsnATAC from [GitHub](https://github.com/Zhen-Miao/PIC-snATAC) with:
+You can install the most up-to-date version of PICsnATAC from [GitHub](https://github.com/Zhen-Miao/PIC-snATAC) with:

 ``` r
 # install.packages("devtools")
 devtools::install_github("Zhen-Miao/PIC-snATAC")
 ```

+PIC-snATAC is a light-weight package.
+Installation typically takes \<5 min.

 ## Example